 American Stereotypes in International Business: The possibilities

 The result of the more opportunistic approach in the USA, whereby high goals are set, is that Americans tend to think in terms of possibilities, not obstacles.
 From that perspective, of course, everything is possible.
-On more than one occasion have I observed the non-verbal (and sometimes verbal), reaction of Americans as a result of labeling an idea or suggestion as ‘not possible’ by people of other nationalities.
+On more than one occasion I observed the non-verbal (and sometimes verbal), reaction of Americans as a result of labeling an idea or suggestion as ‘not possible’ by people of other nationalities.
 The reactions vary from confusion and disbelief to astonishment or irritation.

 American Stereotypes in International Business: The Reality

 It is not surprising that American companies generally do better in the USA and that European companies outperform in European markets.
-Americans appear to apply speed more than Europeans in an effort to stay ahead of their fierce competition.
+Americans appear to apply speed more than Europeans to stay ahead of their fierce competition.
 That refers to American stereotypes in international business and is a hard-core reality.
 For foreign companies that aim at entering or expanding in the USA, success will depend on perseverance over multiple years and the ability to appropriately act and react with speed to opportunities and failures.

-An article about “assumptions in international businesscan be found here.
+An article about “assumptions in international business” can be found here.

 Trust is important in international business, read more about trust here.